jcoleman45/6300test/Project2/D1/UseCaseModel.md

 ### 2.1 UC1: ADD CUSTOMER
 - Requirements: This use case allow stall manager to add a new customer.

-- Pre-conditions: Stall manager already logged onto the system.
+- Pre-conditions: The application is running.
 Customer provided his/her personal information.

 - Post-conditions: Customer information is added.